 Section 3 Terms of Membership: Terms of members shall be consistent with the organizations fiscal year, June 1 through May 31.

-Section 4 Fees paid to the Falcon Sound Alliance are nonrefundable in virtually every circumstance.
-Members who are not up to date on their fees (or have not made financial arrangements with the Treasurer to pay) may not participate in events and competitions.
+Section 4 Dues paid to the Falcon Sound Alliance are nonrefundable in virtually every circumstance.
+Members who are not up to date on their dues (or have not made financial arrangements with the Treasurer to pay) may not participate in events and competitions.

-Section 5 Fees charged to a students account cannot be reimbursed without executive board approval.
-The Board must employ a standard of extreme hardship when approving such a reimbursement and may consider fees already paid out by Falcon Sound.
+Section 5 Dues charged to a students account cannot be reimbursed without executive board approval.
+The Board must employ a standard of extreme hardship when approving such a reimbursement and may consider monies already paid out by Falcon Sound.
 This standard applies to all students.

-Section 6 Families with 2 or more children in the Falcon Sound will recieve a 25% discount on the Falcon Sound Fair Share fees fpr each younger sibling.
-This pertains to both the Marching Band and Color Guard fees.
+Section 6 Families with 2 or more children in the Falcon Sound will receive a 25% discount on the Falcon Sound Fair Share dues for each younger sibling.
+This pertains to both the Marching Band and Color Guard dues only.

-Section 2 The elected officers of this organization shall be: President, Vice-President of Ways and Means, Vice-President of Operations, Secretary, Treasurer, Travel Coordinator, Special Events Coordinator, Guard Coordinator, and Member at Large.
+Section 2 The elected officers of this organization shall be: President, Vice-President of Ways and Means, Vice-President of Operations, Secretary, Treasurer, Travel Coordinator, Special Events Coordinator, Guard Coordinator, Winds Liaison, Uniform Administrator, Fundraising Coordinator and Member at Large.

 Section 3 The Nomination and Election of Officers:

-Section 4 Officers are to be elected at the annual meeting in April.
+Section 4 Officers are to be elected at the annual meeting in April or May.
 Term of office will begin June 1, for a period of one year.

 Section 5 In the event that any office is to be vacated for a period exceeding three months, or a vacancy exits on the board, the Executive Board shall name a replacement to carry out those duties until the next General Meeting when a replacement will be elected.